ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 +34 954 19 10 00

 Michael Portillo has hosted lavish birthday parties in the elegantly faded grandeur of the Hotel.
-It was built in 1561 in a Moorish style with four inner courtyards, it has charmingly rickety plumbing and is stuffed with the owner’s furniture and books.
+Built in 1561 in a Moorish style with four inner courtyards, it has charmingly rickety plumbing and is stuffed with the owner's furniture and books.
 Its little pool is fragrant with jasmine and orange trees.

 EL TABANCO DE CARMONA